Skip to main content

 If commands fail with permission errors:

-• Commands run with your user permissions
+• Commands run with your user permissions (not root)

 • Check file/directory permissions